aulunax/cppmatrix/README.md

 # PyMatrix
 ## Prerequisites
-- cpyhton3.6 or higher (also python-dev and mypy are required)
+- cpyhton3.6 or higher (also python-dev is required)
 - g++ with c++17 support
 - CMake
 ## Instruction